geosolutions-it/MapStore2/docs/user-guide/application-context.md

 <img src="../img/application-context/dark_theme.jpg" class="ms-docimage" style="max-width:500px;"/>

-An example of a **dark** theme applied to a context is the following one:
+An example of the **dark** theme applied to a context is the following one:

 <img src="../img/application-context/dark_context.jpg" class="ms-docimage"/>